¼cupmelted vegan butter(57 grams - I have used Vio Life, Miyokos/Melt, and Earth Balance)

 I have used Earth Balance and Miyokos butter for this recipe and both work great.

-Butter is measured using the “dry cup method”, meaning use a dry measuring cup add the butter firmly packed down and level the top off smooth, scoop out of the measuring cup and place in a microwave safe bowl to melt it.
+Butter: I always use a stick of butter not a tub of soft spread.
+A kitchen scale is the best for the best accuracy but if you don't have one, use the "dry cup method", meaning use a dry measuring cup add the butter firmly packed down and level the top off smooth, scoop out of the measuring cup and place in a microwave safe bowl to melt it.

 Place on the middle shelf! if you put it on the top shelf the top will get burned and the bottom shelf will result in a hard burnt bottom.